Want to build a brand your customer’s trust?

 Think of a brand like Ford.
 It’s synonymous with founder Henry Ford, and has found success not just because it’s a solid car manufacturer, but because people relate to the home-grown, all-American story of the rise of Ford.

-While your business may not have that lengthy of a history, share what you can.
+While your business may not have that long of a history, share what you can.
 Get your company founder to tell the story of how and why they started the business and any major hurdles or accomplishments along the way.

 It’s another way to inject the human element into your brand, and your audience will feel that much more connected because of it.
+When trying to figure out how to build authenticity in your brand, being relatable is crucial.

-Brand Trust: Social Proof and Reviews
+4. Use Social Proof and Reviews to Build Brand Trust

 Say you’re planning a dinner out and looking for one of the best restaurants in town.